monde-lointain/simple-tuner/docs/IMPLEMENTATION_PLAN.md

 - Connect UI to pitch detection

 ### Implementation Steps

+**Desktop Testing (Continuous):**
+- Write unit tests for all new algorithmic code implemented in this phase
+- Execute tests locally before committing
+- Verify CI pipeline passes before proceeding to mobile device testing
+- Target: Maintain ≥80% code coverage of shared library
+- All new code in `src/shared/` must have corresponding tests in `tests/unit/`

+**Mobile Implementation:**

 1. **Main Screen Layout**
    - Design component hierarchy for Meter Mode screen